webforj/webforj-documentation/docs/ui/component-basics.md

 <JavadocLink type="engine" location="org/dwcj/component/Component" top='true'/>

 Components are fundamental building blocks that can be added to a window, providing user interface functionality and custom behavior.
-In the DWCj, the `Component` class serves as the foundation for all components within the engine.
+In Webforj, the `Component` class serves as the foundation for all components within the engine.

 ## Lifecycle Management